marks/melodykramer.github.io/about.md

 ---
 title: About
 author: melodyjoykramer
-excerpt: Melody Kramer is currently serving a two-year term appointment with [18F][1] and frequently works on side projects within the audio, public media, podcasting, and civic technology space.
-She is also a 2014-2015 [Visiting Nieman Fellow][2] at Harvard University and a weekly columnist for Poynter, where she covers people who live outside of SF/DC/NY who are doing amazing things in the news business.
+excerpt: Melody Kramer is currently serving a two-year term appointment with 18F and frequently works on side projects within the audio, public media, podcasting, and civic technology space.
+She is also a 2014-2015 Visiting Nieman Fellow at Harvard University and a weekly columnist for Poynter, where she covers people who live outside of SF/DC/NY who are doing amazing things in the news business.
 layout: page
 permalink: /about/
 published: true